Ulster Minor Football Championship

 The Ulster Minor Football Championship is the Minor "knockout" competition in the game of Gaelic football played in the province of Ulster in Ireland.
 The series of games are organised by the Ulster Council.
-The trophy for the winning side is The Liam Murray Cup.
+The trophy for the winning side is The Larry Murray Cup.
 The competition began in 1930, with Armagh winning during the inaugural year.
-The most successful county to date is Tyrone who have won on 25 occasions.
+The most successful county to date is Tyrone who have won on 26 occasions.
 The winner and the beaten finalist represent Ulster in the All-Ireland Minor Football Championship.